Part 4: Student Code of Conduct Procedures

 - Parental/Guardian Notification

-A student who has participated in the discipline process and has been found in violation of The Student Code may file a written appeal within three business days of written receipt.
+A student who has participated in the discipline process and has been found in violation of The Student Code of Conduct may file a written appeal within three business days of issuance of the administrative hearing decision letter.
 If the written appeal is not filed on time it will be dismissed.
-A party is allowed only one appeal.
+A party is allowed only one appeal per administrative process.

-- A list of faculty/staff support persons who have offered to serve in this role is available from the Dean of Students Office.
-A party may also ask another member of the Wentworth faculty, staff, or student to serve as a support person.
-No faculty or staff is required to accept a request from a party to serve as a support person.
+- A party may ask another member of the Wentworth faculty, staff, or student to serve as a support person.
+No person is required to accept a request from a party to serve as a support person.

-- The support person may assist the party before the hearing in preparing a statement, reviewing the process, and seeking answers to any questions that the party may have.
+Hearing Support Person’s role: The support person may assist the party before the hearing in preparing a statement, reviewing the process, and answering any questions that the party may have.
 Support persons are present for support only and are not permitted to ask or answer questions, present evidence, or make any statements during the hearing.